 Much like putting in the practice mid-week for a football game on the weekend, as a sim racer, you will need to put in practice before your races.

 The practice I’m talking about isn’t just learning the track, although that is important for the actual race.
 What I’m talking about is practicing techniques.
-Practice trail braking, practice using the whole track, practice driving with traffic or through corners off the racing line.
+Practice trail braking, practice using the whole track and practice driving with traffic or through corners off the racing line.

 Again, think about football training (or whatever sport you want).
 Most of the time you spend training you are doing various drills.
 You’ll occasionally do a mock game at the end of the session to tie everything together, but for the most part, you’re tackling bags, running single plays, and doing sprints.
 The same case can be made for sim racing.